The Best Grenadine Substitutes

 Ingredients for Your Homemade Grenadine Syrup

-All you really need to make your syrup is granulated sugar and pomegranate juice – but there are a few options here.
+All you really need to make your syrup is granulated sugar and high-quality pomegranate juice – but there are a few options here.

 Before making grenadine syrup you have to make a couple of decisions.
 First, you have to decide whether you want to use fresh pomegranate seeds or unsweetened pomegranate juice.